 Although psychology covers an immensely broad array of academic and clinical pursuits, each field of psychological inquiry shares some common concern with human behaviour and the brain or "mind".
 It seems like an axiom that psychology should have much to offer those concerned with understanding, designing and implementing new participatory forms of society.
 However, as is the case with any tool, potential use is one thing, whereas normal functioning within a particular set of institutions and power relations is another thing altogether .

 When thinking about psychology for a participatory society, it seems that the first step to take would be to "come clean".
 In other words, for psychology to look itself in the mirror and be honest about its historical and contemporary role.
 I should offer a caveat here that my argument regarding psychology as a discipline reflects more on the areas of psychology that are primarily concerned with social, health or clinical matters.
-These and more applied areas are the focus of this article, although basic research in fundamental cognitive processes (e.g., attention, perception and memory) can sometimes be applied in ways that reflect the problems outlined here.
+These and more applied areas are the focus of this article, although basic research in fundamental cognitive processes (e.g., attention, perception and memory) can sometimes to applied in ways that reflect the problems outlined here.
 That said, even a cursory glance in the mirror for psychology is enough for many psychologists to jump back and never look at it again or find a sufficiently distorting mirror to gaze at instead.
 Having the honesty to look in the mirror long enough, I suggest, reveals that psychology has a general tendency to maintain the status quo (not unique among social-sciences).
 In my experience this belief is not widely held among psychologists, although it is found in "critical" psychological scholarship, "...the regnant social system does not satisfactorily meet some of the essential requirements for the existence of the good society.
 What is psychology to do vis-à-vis this adverse state of affairs?
 Hitherto, it has mostly contributed not to the promotion of social change but rather to the preservation of the status quo" .

 To make this point more meaningful I often use an example from child mental health - something I worked on briefly before taking up my doctoral research.
 Child conduct or behavioural problems are predicted by a host of social factors that are rooted in poverty and social disadvantage (e.g. alcoholism, crime, single parent status, stress or neighbourhood factors).
 These social factors predict conduct problems that are associated with significant later personal, family, social and economic costs.
 So, what does psychology do about this horrific situation?
 Well, it takes parents of at-risk children or those with early onset conduct problems and instructs them on how to be a "better" parent.
 Or worse, with medical collaboration it medicates the "offending" child so that they don't feel like causing trouble or doing much else for that matter.
 This is not to say that parent training can not provide parents with skills and support that helps them deal with children (although recent research suggests that conflict between parents may play a more significant role than parenting skills) who are responding to the oppressive and harsh social circumstances they live in.
 Rather, it is to suggest that it should be at least comprehendible to those supposedly concerned with conduct disorder that we could, should and must look at ways of changing the underling social circumstances.